guan404ming/blt/README.md

 ### Soramimi Translation (Phonetic Matching)

-To generate soramimi (空耳) lyrics that sound like the original, use the `examples/get_soramimi_lyrics.py` script:
+To generate soramimi lyrics that sound like the original, use the `examples/get_soramimi_lyrics.py` script:

 ```bash
 uv run python examples/get_soramimi_lyrics.py